sydroconsult/QTalsim/_sources/doc_subbasin_preprocessing.rst.txt

 Executing the Plugin
 ^^^^^^^^^^^^^^^^^^^^

-   After installing SAGA GIS and WhiteboxTools, you can run the plugin.
+   After installing WhiteboxTools, you can run the plugin.

 Select Layers
 -------------